FIGBERT/figbert.com/content/posts/project-euler-challenge-two.md

 >
 > By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.

 To solve the challenge, I wrote another two functions.
-The first function, `fib`, accepts an integer prop `limit` and returns a list containing the Fibonacci sequence up until the passed property.
-The second function, `sumOfEvensInList`, accepts a list prop `srcList` and iterates over every number in the list, appending the number to another list, `lst`, if the number is even.
+The first function, `fibonacci`, accepts an integer prop `limit` and returns a list containing the Fibonacci sequence up until the passed property.
+The second function, `sum_of_evens_in_list`, accepts a list prop `src_list` and iterates over every number in the list, appending the number to another list, `list_`, if the number is even.
 The function then returns the sum of all the numbers in the list using `sum()`.

 The [final code][code] looks like this: